 I teach courses in graphic novels and comics for all levels at the Royal Drawing School (previously The Prince’s Drawing School) in Shoreditch.
 These courses generally run over ten evenings during term time or for one intensive week in July.
 Past students have been shortlisted for the Cape/Comica/Observer Graphic Short Story Prize and Laydeez Do Comics Prize and have also gone on to be published by NoBrow and Avery Hill in the UK and Top Shelf Comix in the USA.

 In addition, I teach workshops for adults, children and teenagers around the UK.
-Previous venues/clients include Great Ormond Street Hospital, House of Illustration, Saatchi Gallery, Edinburgh Book Festival, Bradford Festival of Literature, Hay Festival, Jersey Festival of Words, Barnes Children’s Book Festival, Greenwich Book Festival, UCL Medical School, SOAS, St George’s Hospital, Kingston University’s National Art & Design Saturday Club, the Momentum Project, E17 Art Trail, Kentish Town City Farm and the Royal Drawing School’s Foundation Year and Drawing Clubs.
+Previous venues/clients include Great Ormond Street Hospital, House of Illustration, Saatchi Gallery, Edinburgh Book Festival, Bradford Festival of Literature, Hay Festival, Jersey Festival of Words, Barnes Children’s Book Festival, Greenwich Book Festival, UCL Medical School, SOAS and St George’s Hospital.
 Please contact me if you would like to arrange a comics workshop for your school, workplace, festival or activist/community group.

-One-to-one tutoring/mentoring, consultation and editing on your graphic novel or picturebook project is also available in person or via Skype – find out more here.
+One-to-one tutoring/mentoring, consultation and editing on your graphic novel or picturebook project is sometimes available in person or via Skype – find out more here.

 Upcoming Courses and Workshops:

 *Please note that I will be taking a break from teaching during the first half of 2020 while I focus on completing some personal projects.*

 Drawing Comics and Graphic Novels Summer School 2020